bmlt-enabled/bmlt-server-ruby-client/README.md

 BmltClient.configure do |config|
   # Configure OAuth2 access token for authorization: bmltToken
   config.access_token = 'YOUR ACCESS TOKEN'
+  # Configure a proc to get access tokens in lieu of the static access_token configuration
+  config.access_token_getter = -> { 'YOUR TOKEN GETTER PROC' }
 end

 api_instance = BmltClient::RootServerApi.new